william-Cross12/University-folder/README.md

 week 20:    watched lecture video on cpu architecture, did some recap, looked into little man assembaly language, attended lesson. took a mock exam to see how how it works         7 hours

+wekk 21: did all exercises, watched the lecture video and attended both lessons           7 hours